About the competition

 The competition is open to students in:

 - S2/S3 in Scotland, and

-The competition takes place entirely online in schools and consists of two 25 minute papers.
 The entry fee is £30 per school for an unlimited number of participants.

 Schools with existing competition payment arrears will not be able to participate in the Biology Challenge 2020.